 Your Chiropractor Can Help

 Your chiropractor will first assess the cause and source of your jaw pain with a comprehensive history and examination.
 Did an injury occur?
 Are you stressed, are you clenching your teeth?
 Is there degeneration in the joint?
 A complete evaluation of your posture, jaw movements, spine and MSK system will be performed.
 This will provide your chiropractor with important information.
 The TMJ is a complex joint affected by many surrounding tissues.
 Most TMJ conditions respond well to conservative chiropractic care.
-Advice and recommendation regarding postural changes may be made, especially in the neck.
+Further, advice and recommendations regarding neck postural changes may be addressed.

 If you are experiencing TMD, talk to your dentist and your chiropractor.
-At CURAVITA, our team of chiropractors, physiotherapists, and registered massage therapists operate under a collaborative care model, providing customized, natural care that takes into account the unique needs of each individual.
+At CURAVITA, our team of chiropractors, physiotherapists, and registered massage therapists operate under a collaborative care model.
+We provide customized, natural care that takes into account the unique needs of each individual.
 Dedicated to MSK health and wellness, we are committed to providing our clients with the highest quality holistic care and personalized experience.